Executive Summary: March 10th PR Energy Week Community Action Challenge in Gurabo

 Overview

-Dr. Rolando García González, Dean of the School of Engineering, Design, and Architecture at UAGM provided opening remarks to help frame the discussion surrounding energy, prosperity and resilience for Puerto Rico.
+Dr. Rolando García González, Dean of the School of Engineering, Design, and Architecture at UAGM provided opening remarks to help frame the discussion surrounding energy, prosperity and resilience for PR communities.
 H.G.
-Chissell, Founder & CEO, Advanced Energy Group, and Loraima Jaramillo, Executive Director, PowerBridge Advisory were co-facilitators for the stakeholder challenge discussion.
+Chissell, Founder & CEO, Advanced Energy Group, and Loraima Jaramillo, Executive Director, PowerBridge Advisory were co-facilitators for this Action Challenge.

 5 Key Themes